amethyst/website/TWIA_TEMPLATE.md

 * `List breaking changes here.
 If none, delete this section.`

+## Calls for participation

+* `List ongoing tasks that are seeking help from the community here.`

 ## New contributors

 No new people have joined this week!